Flamefork/fleet/README.md

-# Fleet
+### Fleet

-Fleet is a FLExiblE Templates for Clojure.
+Templating System for Clojure

 ## Gist

 0. Template is function of its arguments.
 0. HTML is better for HTML than some host language DSL (just cause HTML *is* DSL).
-0. DOM manipulating and XSLT are not good for templating (yes, opinionated).
+0. DOM manipulation tools and XSLT are good for transforming, not for templating (yes, opinionated).
 0. Clojure is good :)
 0. HTML isn't the only language that needs templating.